saquarema/GettingAndCleaningDataCourseProject/CodeBook.md

 Description of "x" colums

-The features (x" colums) contain "()" and "-" characters.
-The new colums exclude this characters and replaced the words "mean" and "std" for "Mean" and "Std" to be CamelCase.
+The features ("x" columns) contain "()" and "-" characters.
+The new columns excluded this characters and replaced the words "mean" and "std" for "Mean" and "Std" to be CamelCase.

 Below the Tidy Dataset Structure:
 ======================================